denoland/manual/node/how_to_with_npm/apollo.md

 GraphQL benefits, such as type-checking and efficient fetching.

 We're going to get a simple Apollo server up and running that will allow us to query some local data.
-We’re only going to need three files for this:
+We're only going to need three files for this:

 1. `schema.ts` to set up our data model
-2. `resolvers.ts` to set up how we’re going to populate the data fields in our schema
+2. `resolvers.ts` to set up how we're going to populate the data fields in our schema
 3. Our `main.ts` where the server is going to launch

-We’ll start by creating them:
+We'll start by creating them:

 ```shell, ignore
 touch schema.ts resolvers.ts main.ts
 ```

-Let’s go through setting up each.
+Let's go through setting up each.

 [View source here.](https://github.com/denoland/examples/tree/main/with-apollo)